-Kairos Outside provides spiritual healing to families of the incarcerated who often feel that they too are "doing time."
-Spouses, parents, and other relatives of prisoners meet with teams of Kairos volunteers to share their faith and gain strength from Christian community.
+KAIROS OUTSIDE—the program featured on this website—provides spiritual healing to families of the incarcerated who often feel that they too are "doing time."
+Spouses and other female relatives and friends of prisoners meet with teams of Kairos volunteers to share their faith and gain strength from Christian community.

-The Men's and Women's Kairos Inside Prison inistry addresses the spiritual needs of prisoners.
+KAIROS INSIDE is for men and women and addresses the spiritual needs of prisoners.
 Kairos volunteers go into prisons in teams of 30 to 40 to pray, share the love and forgiveness of Jesus Christ, share meals, and fellowship with the incarcerated on a one-to-one basis.
 The first visit is a three-day event, during which time the team teaches a short introductory course on Christianity.
-Subsequent visits are monthly 2 hour evening reunions with the prisoners which occur over a twelve-month period as well as a weekly meeting with the inmates for "Prayer and Share".
+Subsequent visits are monthly 2-hour evening reunions with the prisoners which occur over a twelve-month period as well as a weekly meeting with the inmates for "Prayer and Share."